GbrosGames/gbrosgames.github.io/_posts/2023-08-11-Leveraging SerializeReference for Flexible Commands in Unity Game Development.md

 Let's dive into the tools that helped us craft this solution:

 - **UniTask**: A free library offering efficient allocation-free async/await integration for Unity.
-- **OdinInspector**: A library that facilitates instance creation from dropdowns using the **ISerializeReference** attribute (You can also create custom editors or explore alternatives like [Unity-SerializeReferenceExtensions](https://github.com/mackysoft/Unity-SerializeReferenceExtensions)).
+- **OdinInspector**: A library that facilitates instance creation from dropdowns using the **SerializeReference** attribute (You can also create custom editors or explore alternatives like [Unity-SerializeReferenceExtensions](https://github.com/mackysoft/Unity-SerializeReferenceExtensions)).
 These tools emphasize the use of Commands through **SerializeReference**, with a special nod to the added brilliance when employing async/await principles.

 ### Unleashing Commands:
 But what exactly are these "commands" we keep referring to?
 In essence, commands are serializable configurations of actions that can be executed within a given context.
 They're like the building blocks of dynamic behavior in your game.